-The Board of Directors take into account appropriate parameters including the requirements of the Commercial Companies Law while recommending the dividend.
+The Board of Directors take into account appropriate parameters including the requirements of the Commercial Companies Law and also certain covenants stipulated in term loan facilities agreements while recommending the dividend.

 Dividends on ordinary shares are recognised when they are approved for payment.